 By Sarah Austin, Project and Standards of Excellence (SOE) Manager

 Student consumer information is a regulatory issue that involves many different areas on campus, so it can be difficult to identify any one person who should be responsible for complying with requirements.
-Often, the responsibility of ensuring compliance with consumer information requirements falls on the financial aid office, but the reality is there are numerous campus departments responsible for compliance.
+Often, the responsibility of ensuring compliance with consumer information requirements falls on the financial aid office, but the reality is that there are numerous campus departments responsible for compliance.

 Blue Icon Advisors offers a specialized single topic assessment of consumer information, a fully remote review of an institution's compliance with the consumer information regulations and requirements.